w3c/wot/registry-analysis/Readme.md

 [`SourceBuffer` objects](https://www.w3.org/TR/media-source/#sourcebuffer) which
 are used for cosuming audio and video streams.

-The registry, its entries and the modification process are specified as follows:
+##### Entry Format

-- Each entry consists of MIME type/subtype which is mapped to a publicly available specification for a byte stream format.
+Each entry consists of MIME type/subtype which is mapped to a publicly available specification for a byte stream format.
+It is recommended that the specification should be available without fees.

 Furthermore, it has to be specified if a flag for generating timestamps needs to be set with the byte stream format.

-- It is recommended that the specification should be available without fees.
+##### Submission Process
-- All requirements mentioned in the [Media Source Extensions](https://www.w3.org/TR/media-source/#byte-stream-formats) specification must be fulfilled.
+All requirements mentioned in the [Media Source Extensions](https://www.w3.org/TR/media-source/#byte-stream-formats) specification must be fulfilled.

-- The possibility to remove entries that fail to satisfy any of the mandatory requirements is explicitly mentioned.
-- New entries are submitted to a public mailing list where they are supposed to be discussed and evaluated before adding them to the registry.
+New entries are submitted to a public mailing list where they are supposed to be discussed and evaluated before adding them to the registry.
 The process of approving a new entry is (apparently?) not formally specified.

+##### Modification Process
+The possibility to remove entries that fail to satisfy any of the mandatory requirements is explicitly mentioned.

 #### DID Specification Registries